Amir Sends Congratulations To President Of Panama

 Date

-Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani sent on Sunday a cable of congratulations to President of the Republic of Panama HE Jose Raul Mulino on the anniversary of his country's Independence Day.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent on Sunday a cable of congratulations to President of the Republic of Panama Jose Raul Mulino on the anniversary of his country's Independence Day.

 Legal Disclaimer: